Backup Infrastructure Assessment

 The report analyzes configuration of your virtual environment against a set of recommended baseline settings and implementations, identifies VMs that cannot be properly backed up due to configuration limitations, verifies problem areas and helps mitigate the issues.

-- Summary section contains the Verification Results chart that displays how many verification tests failed/passed/completed with warnings and how many criteria do not apply to your backup infrastructure (in percentage).
+- The Summary section contains the Verification Results chart that displays how many verification tests failed, passed or completed with warnings and how many criteria do not apply to your backup infrastructure (in percentage).

-- Details table shows whether verification tests for each criteria failed/passed/completed with warnings and marks criteria that does not apply to the infrastructure as Not required.
+- The Details table shows whether verification tests for each criteria failed, passed or completed with warnings and marks criteria that does not apply to the infrastructure as Not required.